-'''

-user@archer> qsub -q <resid> mpiio.pbs
+user@archer> qsub -q coursel mpiio.pbs

-'''

-The argument to -q is the the reserved course queue ID, which will be provided for you by the instructor.
+The argument to -q is the the reserved queue ID, which is only available to the guest accounts, and only for the duration of the course.

 You can monitor the progress of your job using the qstat command; when it finishes, standard output will appear in a file of the form mpiio.pbs.oXXXXXX; any errors will be in mpiio.pbs.eXXXXXX.